noor4apps/vite-vue-project/README.md

 ## Api Client
 * implement an apiClient that automatically can serve either mock or real data
 * invoke our api client from the store

+## Enhance the Api Client

+Abstract the http client methods into their own implementation that we can then consume from our ItemsApiClient and future API clients implementations that we’ll be adding later.

+create a class that wraps our calls done with axios in one place.
+We’ll call this the HttpClient class and here we’ll implement code that allow us to perform http requests using axios for now.
+If later we have to switch to a different NPM library or use the Fetch API etc, we’ll jsut need to update the code without our HttpClient.